palpalani/grumphp-rector-task/README.md

 ## Uninstall

-If you want to uninstall this library remove configuration files first: `rector.php` from your application.
+If you want to uninstall this extension remove configuration files first: `rector.php` from your application.

 then remove package: